New Patient Office Visit

 Save 45 minutes: pre-registration via E-mail will save you time

-Are you a new patient or has it been over a year since we have last saw you?
-There is important information you need to read and fill out before visiting us.
-Our check-in process is now electronic and it’s much easier if you start this process in the comfort of your own home.
-If you do not have a computer or email, we will help you when you arrive here, but your arrival time will be 45 minutes before your appointment time.
+If you are new to NAO or it has been over a year since we last saw you, we will need you to fill out information online before visiting us.
+Our check-in process is electronic and it’s much easier if you start this process in the comfort of your own home.
+If you DO NOT pre-register online, it’s okay.
+We will help you when you arrive, however, you will need to be here 45 minutes before your appointment time.

 - PLEASE PROVIDE YOUR E-MAIL ADDRESS WHEN YOU SCHEDULE WITH US.
 We will email the forms after the phone call.

 - Our practice requests the use of email to aid in SECURE communication between you and our medical teams.
 Also, if our practice can email you registration materials in advance, you will not be required to arrive 45 minutes prior to your scheduled appointment.

 - Please look for an email from Northern Arizona Orthopaedics which will provide you a link to complete your patient registration forms before arriving.
 If you complete these forms, please arrive 15 minutes before your scheduled appointment time to see the doctor.

 - If you do not wish to pre-register ahead of time, then please arrive 45 minutes prior to your appointment for on-site registration.

 - INSURANCE CO-PAYS ARE DUE AT TIME OF SERVICE:

 - We will attempt to verify your insurance eligibility, fulfill authorization requirements for your specific services and determine your financial liability prior to your check-in.

 - Your co-pay, deductible and/or co-insurance are due at the time of service.

 - We accept cash, check, and all major credit cards.

 - MAKE SURE TO GET A REFERRAL FROM YOUR DOCTOR, IF YOUR INSURANCE REQUIRES IT

 - If your insurance plan requires a specialist referral from your primary care physician, you will need to get this referral BEFORE to your office visit.